 Starting a new job can overwhelming, exciting, scary all at the same time — for anyone.
 But living with epilepsy and getting a job can be frightening because we wonder, “What happens if they find out I have epilepsy?
 Will they hire me?
 Will they fire me if I don’t tell them?
 Will they know what to do if I have a seizure?
 Will they still keep me if I have a seizure?”
 I suggest letting your employer know you have epilepsy.
 Ask questions and make sure you get answers.

 Do you have a story about your experience with epilepsy?
-Please send it [email protected] include a photo for the story, a photo of yourself and a 1-2 sentence bio.
+Please send it to [email protected] and include a photo for the story, a photo of yourself and a 1-2 sentence bio.
 Check out our “Share Your Story” page for more about our submission guidelines.